-I am sharing my number one tip for hydrangea care so you can get the most blooms for your hydrangea plants and you don’t need any special gardening tools to do this!
+I am sharing my number one tip for EASY hydrangea care so you can get the most blooms for your hydrangea plants & the best part is that you don’t need any special gardening tools to do this!

 *this post contains affiliate links for more information check out our disclosure page here*

 There are so many different gorgeous colors & varieties of hydrangea available to plant these days.

 Some even change colors based on the PH of your soil!
 Acidic Soil equals blue hydrangeas & Alkaline soil equals pink blooms.

 Some shrubs only bloom on new wood while others bloom on old wood & even some bloom on both like the endless summer variety.

 #1 Tip for Hydrangea Care – WAIT… for the Most Blooms

 If you are lucky to have moved to a home that already has some hydrangea bush or shrub or can’t remember what type you planted the year before (this is usually me 🙂 I have one simple tip for you, put the pruners away & WAIT.

 Below is a picture of our driveway in early Spring…

 In order to ensure that my hydrangea bush will bloom well, I wait till the very last minute to pull last year’s blooms off.